chinmaya10000/infra-automation-eks/README.md

-# Jenkins Pipeline for EKS, Terraform & ArgoCD Deployment
+# 🚀 End-to-End GitOps CI/CD Pipeline with Jenkins, Terraform, EKS, and ArgoCD

 This repository contains a Jenkins pipeline script that automates the provisioning of an EKS cluster with Terraform and deploys an application using ArgoCD.
 The pipeline includes validation steps to ensure your cluster and deployment are healthy and cleans up resources at the end.
 The workflow is split into two parts: